HoTT/Coq-HoTT/INSTALL.md

          /usr/bin/find . -name '*.sh' | xargs dos2unix

      If you wish to build CoqIDE/hoqide on Windows, we wish you good luck.

 2. Get the HoTT library (skip this step if you already have it):

         git clone https://github.com/HoTT/HoTT.git
         cd HoTT

-3. From the HoTT directory run the following commands:
+   Even better, if you would like to contribute to HoTT, first fork the repository on github.com and then use your own fork.
+This way you will be able to make pull requests.

+   If you do not want to deal with `git` at all, you may download an archive of HoTT at https://github.com/HoTT/HoTT/archive/master.zip and unpack that.
+We do not recommend this option because the HoTT library is under heavy development and you want to be able to easily track changes.
+Additionally, downloading the archive requires a working version of the `autoreconf` utility.

+3. Install Coq.
+The recommended option is to install a local/custom version of Coq in a subdirectory of the HoTT directory, which can be done by running from the HoTT directory:

         etc/install_coq.sh
-        ./autogen.sh
-        ./configure COQBIN="`pwd`/coq-HoTT/bin"
-        make

-   It may take a while to compile the custom Coq.
-To speed this up, use `make -jn`, where n is the number of cores you have on your machine.
+   Compiling Coq may take a while.
+   To speed it up, use `make -jn`, where n is the number of cores you have on your machine.
-   On linux this can be found with `nproc` or `lscpu`.
+   On Linux this can be found with `nproc` or `lscpu`.
-   On OSX Apple menu -> About this Mac -> System Report, then look for "number of cores"
+   On OSX Apple menu -> About this Mac -> System Report, then look for "number of cores".

+	 Alternatively, you can install Coq using a package manager or opam.
    If you are using Debian/Ubuntu, and don't mind having coq master as your only version of Coq, you can install it using apt-get: